Psychedelic 7-Day Preparation course

 2. Use the journal prompts to explore and expand what this lesson means for you personally.
 Don't feel pressure to answer every single question; put pen to paper and see where it takes you.

-3. Close with the 10-minute meditation or meditate silently on your own.
+3. Close with the guided meditation or meditate silently on your own.

 Intentions: The Stuff Dreams Are Made Of

 Intentions are the stuff dreams are made of!
 It’s through creating and then setting intentions that we align ourselves with who we are in the present moment and figure out what our heart's desire for our life really is.

 I still sometimes confuse setting intentions with setting goals, a super common mistake.
 Making and setting goals can be valuable but they are made by envisioning a future and applying discipline and hard work to achieve it.
 To stay motivated toward our goal we typically attach to an outcome.
 Rigid attachment is based in fear and insecurity and often our goals are based there too.

 Intentions are based in contentment and the belief that our higher self is pretty wonderful and awesome.
 Throughout the day, week or month we can use intentions like a roadmap to keep us on track toward our best selves and ground us when times are frustrating and tough (like when we missed another one of our goals!).

 For instance, imagine starting your day with this intention: I intend to enjoy my relationship with my partner, allowing it to unfold and deepen with elegance and ease.

 Then chances are you first shift your way of thinking about your relationship as something to enjoy vs. something to work on.
 If your roadmap is for ease, how will this affect how you act on the brink of an argument?
 How will you weather ups and downs?

 --Intentions Come From Our Best Selves--